Blog

 Where Claude Cowork Excels (and Where It Doesn't)

-Claude Cowork delivers impressive results for its intended audience.
+Claude Code delivers impressive results for its intended audience.
 Developers report significant productivity gains when the tool handles routine coding tasks, debugging, and implementation work.

-The challenges emerge when knowledge workers try to apply the same approach to business processes.
+The challenges emerge when knowledge workers try to apply the same agentic approach to business processes with Claude Cowork.

 When Cowork functions as designed, the experience feels transformative.
 When it encounters edge cases or unexpected inputs (which happens constantly in business contexts), users need troubleshooting capabilities that most office workers don't possess and shouldn't be expected to develop.